Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 What are we talking about?

-Sounds like wolf whistling or something.
+It sounds like wolf whistling or something.

-It's like, you're talking about stabbing.
+It's like you're talking about stabbing.

 Yeah, exactly.

-They run up and stabbed a cop.
+They run up and stabbed a copy.

 Nobody expects you to tolerate random attacks on the police.